dancohen81/Bla/README.md

 # Bla Repository

-This repository contains the source code for the Bla application.
+## Application Overview

+This repository contains the source code for a Python application designed to facilitate quick speech-to-text transcription.
+The application runs silently in the system tray (currently optimized for Windows) and allows users to record audio by simply holding down the spacebar.
+Once the spacebar is released, the recorded audio is sent to the OpenAI Whisper API for transcription.
+The resulting text is then automatically copied to the user's clipboard, making it easy to paste into any document or application.

+Key features include:
+*   **System Tray Integration:** Operates discreetly from the system tray, providing quick access to its functions.
+*   **Spacebar-Activated Recording:** Intuitive recording control by pressing and holding the spacebar.
+*   **OpenAI Whisper Transcription:** Leverages the powerful Whisper API for accurate speech-to-text conversion.
+*   **Automatic Clipboard Copy:** Transcribed text is immediately available for pasting.
+*   **Real-time Status Window:** A small pop-up window provides feedback on the application's status (e.g., recording, processing, copied).
+*   **Windows Autostart Option:** Includes functionality to automatically start with Windows.
+*   **Audio Feedback:** Provides distinct beeps for recording start and stop events.

 ## Setup

 To run this application, you need to set an environment variable.
-This variable is crucial for the application's functionality and should be kept confidential if it contains sensitive information (e.g., API keys).
+This variable is crucial for the application's functionality and should be kept confidential as it contains your OpenAI API key.

 ### Setting the Environment Variable